woocommerce/woocommerce/docs/cart-and-checkout-blocks/how-checkout-processes-an-order.md

 tags: reference
 ---

-# How The Checkout Block Processes an Order

 This document will shed some light on the inner workings of the Checkout flow.
 More specifically, what happens after a user hits the “Place Order” button.

 ## Structure